Warning System will be activated when:

 - Hail of 1.25 inches (Half Dollar) in diameter is imminent

-- The National Weather Service issues a San Marcos area Tornado Warning or Severe Thunderstorm Warning with destructive winds at or above 70 mph
+- The National Weather Service issues a San Marcos area Tornado Warning or Severe Thunderstorm Warning with destructive winds at or above 70 miles per hour

 - Trained storm spotters have reported a tornado with the potential to affect the City of San Marcos